labd/wagtailstreamforms/docs/usage.rst

 * **reference**: This should be a unique string and needs to be persistent on refresh/reload.
 See note below.
 * **action**: The form action url.

-.. note:: The reference is used when the form is being validated.
+.. warning:: The reference is used when the form is being validated.

     Because you can have any number of the same form on a page there needs to be a way of uniquely identifying the form beyond its ``PK``.
     This is so that when the form has validation errors and it is passed back through the pages context, We know what form it is.

-    This reference MUST be persistent on page refresh or you will never see the errors.
+    This reference **MUST** be persistent on page refresh or you will never see the errors.

 Usage: